 University of California, Berkeley, Boalt Hall School of Law, J.D., Order of the Coif, 2013; Jurisprudence Award: Computer Crime, Criminal Pre-Trial Advocacy, Persuasion Prosser Award: Federal Courts

-University of Maryland - College Park, B.A., Government and Politics, 2010
+University of Maryland - College Park, B.A., Philosophy, Government & Politics, 2010

 United States District Court: Northern District of California